Current Economics and the Future of Publishing

 In a May, 2008 New York Times article, Arjun N. Murti, an analyst at Goldman Sachs, “foresees a ‘super spike’ ‒ a price surge that will soon drive crude oil to $200 a barrel…the grim calculus of Mr. Murti’s prediction, issued in March and reconfirmed two weeks ago, is enough to give anyone pause: in an America of $200 oil, gasoline could cost more than $6 a gallon.”
 An interesting critique of the NYT article appeared soon after.

 Everything has changed since this analysis.
 The price of oil has plummeted.
 It’s beginning to rise again, but not drastically.
 Some say that it will; others point to decline worldwide demand.
-In July 2010 it’s trading around $75/barrel.
-In a recent Wall Street Journal survey, the average price predicted by 55 economists for end of 2011 is just $81.
-(It was $89 end of July 2011.)
+By July 2010 it was trading around $75/barrel.
+At July 2013 it’s trading for just over $100/barrel.

 5. National Trend of Home Price Declines Continued into the First Quarter of 2009 According to S&P/Case-Shiller Home Price Indices